meelgroup/MLIC/README.md

 year={2019},}

 # Old Versions
-The old version, MLIC is available under the branch "MLIC".
+The old version, MLIC (non-incremental framework) is available under the branch "MLIC".
 Please read the README of the old release to know how to compile the code.